Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Validation

 We generate a random Gaussian field on a Cartesian grid with three times finer spacing, convolved with the total \lya\ power spectrum, and interpolate this field to the eBOSS \lya\ forest data locations.
 We then add Gaussian noise consistent with the pipeline to the synthetic data.
 This approach captures the eBOSS survey window function without introducing distortions.

 As discussed in section~\ref{sec:model}, \pthreed\ extends to smaller angular scales compared to radial scales, as they are constrained only by the pressure-smoothing scale.
 Without appropriate suppression, the angular modes alias in a grid of 2.2~Mpc spacing.
-To prevent this problem, we adopted $k_p=0.4$~\impc.
+To prevent this problem, we adopted an additional isotropic suppression scale of $k_A=0.4$~\impc.